 While Frank was a junior at the Professional Children’s School, she met Robert Frank, the great Swiss photographer, nine years her senior (born Zurich November 9, 1924), whom she married in 1950.
 Their son Pablo (after Picasso) was born on February 7, 1951, and a daughter, Andrea, was born on April 21, 1954.
 In 1955, after winning the prestigious Guggenheim Foundation Fellowship Award, Frank took his family cross-country in a car for two years, from Texas to New Mexico, Arizona, Nevada and California, to document the distinctly unique culture of America during the 1950s.
 His brilliant photographic collection titled The Americans was published in 1958.
 Frank’s dark, shadowy photographs of people taken with a fast Leica in a cinematic style influenced Mary Frank’s drawings, which share qualities of stark black and white contrast, silhouetting and filmic instantaneousness, as if she had just taken a snapshot.

-When Mary Frank first began exhibiting in 1958, she had been exploring mythological themes, primitive art and archetypal human and animal gestures, in a large variety of sculptural mediums, such as wax, wood, plaster and bronze, as well as powerfully expressive drawings in charcoal, ink wash and Conté crayon.
+When Mary Frank first began exhibiting in 1958, she had been exploring mythological themes, primitive art, and archetypal human and animal gestures, in a large variety of sculptural mediums, such as wax, wood, plaster, and bronze, as well as powerfully expressive drawings in charcoal, ink wash and Conté crayon.
 Much of her inspiration was drawn from viewing Egyptian and Etruscan sculpture at the Metropolitan Museum of Art, the sculpture of Henry Moore, Giacometti and Brancusi, and the drawings of Edgar Degas.
-The American Museum of Natural History, botanical gardens and parks, beaches and the Bronx and Central Park zoos were also great favorites for drawing fast-moving birds and animals such as gulls and cranes, horses, lions and gazelles.
+The American Museum of Natural History, botanical gardens and parks, beaches and the Bronx and Central Park zoos were also great favorites for drawing fast-moving birds and animals such as gulls and cranes, horses, lions, and gazelles.

-In 1968 Frank began her twenty-two year relationship with Zabriskie Gallery in New York.
+In 1968 Frank began her twenty-two-year relationship with Zabriskie Gallery in New York.
 In 1969, inspired by her admiration for the sculpture and pottery of Margaret Israel, Frank turned to working in clay, the one medium which allowed her the flexibility she needed to create her earthy, erotic body of figurative sculptures distinguished by their emotional intensity, sensual beauty and evocative poetic metaphors.
 In 1973 Mary Frank purchased a summer home in Lake Hill, New York, and built her first kiln.
 By this time she had separated from her husband, whom she divorced in 1969.
 On December 28, 1974, Mary’s twenty-year-old daughter, Andrea, was killed in a plane crash in the Guatemalan jungle near the Mayan ruins at Tikal.
 One year later, in 1975, Mary’s mother nearly died from cancer, and within a year of his sister’s death, Pablo developed Hodgkin’s disease.
 After Andrea died, Frank’s grief was expressed in a number of works, such as Head with Ferns, ceramic, 1975, and Head with Petals, ceramic, 1976, a small work which tenderly shows a young woman’s face with eyes closed, enveloped by petals of clay gently stenciled with ferns.
 Frank has said of the faces of her women that they exist in a state of grace conveyed by the Yiddish saying, “Out of longing, and out of song, time was created.
 And there is always just enough time for one more day.”
 She continues, “I want to make that state of grace palpable.”

-Mary Frank’s career has spanned nearly five decades.
+Mary Frank’s career has spanned over five decades.
 Widely acclaimed since the late 1970s as a figurative sculptor in clay, she is also a superb draftsman.
 Largely self-taught, her personal vocabulary of metamorphosis, mythological and evolutionary themes is often expressed at its poetic best in her prolific output of drawings and monoprints in the fine arts, as well as in the graphic and illustrative arts, particularly in her illustrations for books.

 Since the mid–1980s Frank has increasingly turned to painting as her primary medium, inspired by a greater need to work in color, even to the point of painting two of her ceramic sculptures of this period, Ethiopian and Woman in Wave, Spring, both 1986–1987, in vivid shades of a blue patina.